 We ate dinner and went to bed as soon as possible because we had to wake up at 12:00 am to start our summit hike.
 I asked why we couldn't hike it during the day but our guides said that during the day the wind was too strong to stand on the top of the mountain.

 Maybe it was a good thing that I couldn't see; it might have made me dizzier.
 About 4 hours into the hike I started getting extremely dizzy and had to start using my hiking poles to balance myself.
-When we would climb up a big rocks I felt as though I was going to fall over backwards.
-Every time I stopped to take a drink of water I would stumble backwards a few feet before catching myself.
+When we would climb up big rocks I felt as though I was going to fall over backward.
+Every time I stopped to take a drink of water I would stumble backward a few feet before catching myself.

 I knew the altitude was affecting me and so I told my guides what was going on.
 They looked at me with sad eyes and said that it was only going to get worse from here...
 At that moment I realize that I needed to turn around.
 I didn't want to be one of those people I saw being carried down the mountain because they ignored the signs and pushed on.

 It really was amazing being up there.
 After arriving back in camp around 7:30 am I fell asleep while I waited for Chelsea and Vivian to get back.
 I was hoping that they would make it and they did!
 I even gave them my bracelet to tie to the top for me.